alamshafil/mempool/README.md

 Mempool is the fully-featured mempool visualizer, explorer, and API service running at [mempool.space](https://mempool.space/).

-It is an open-source project developed and operated for the benefit of the Bitcoin community, with a focus on the emerging transaction fee market that is evolving Bitcoin into a multi-layer ecosystem.
+It is an open-source project developed and operated for the benefit of the Dogecoin community, with a focus on the emerging transaction fee market that is evolving Dogecoin into a multi-layer ecosystem.

 # Installation Methods